 - Recommended accommodations to be used to support the student in the school setting.

 3. Commit to be re-evaluated when the current evaluation expires (within three years of testing).

-4. Submit any previous records of services or accommodations received previously (IEP, ISP, LSP, 504 Plan).
-Please note: 504 Plans alone do not fulfill our documentation requirements.
-Failure to disclose information regarding your student’s learning needs seriously hinders our ability to properly support him/her.
+4. Submit any previous records of services or accommodations received previously (IEP, ISP, LSP).
+Please note: 504 plans do not fill the requirements for requesting services.